 Dandruff and Hair Loss

-Dandruff is a chronic condition that occurs when hair becomes dry or greasy and appears as white flakes on the hair and shoulders.
+Dandruff is a harmless and chronic condition, it happens when the head scalp becomes dry or oily, as a result white flakes of dead skin will imitate in the hair or even on your shoulders.
 Even if it is harmful, dandruff problem can be embarrassing for some people.
-Dandruff generally starts at the age of 10 and 20 and affects 40% of the people over 30 years of age.
+These dandruff normally starts between ages of 10 years and 20 years, also it affects up to 40 % of people with ages around 30 years.

 Causes of Dandruff

-The cells on the scalp are constantly renewed, so the dumping of dead skin cells is a normal process.
+Shedding of dead skin cells is an ordinary action because the skin cells in the head scalp are created in a continuously way.
 However, skin cells with dandruff are shed faster than normal.
-The oil in the hair causes the skin cells to be accumulated and appear as white flakes.
+When there is oil in the head scalp it will causes the skin cells to combine with each other and looks like white flakes.

 Dandruff can be caused by several reasons such as dry skin, sensitivity to hair products, skin problems such as psoriasis, seborrheic dermatitis or eczema.

 Overgrowth of yeast on the skin can also cause dandruff.
-This overgrowth can be caused by stress, hormones, excess oil in the hair, or problems with the immune system.
+There are many reasons behind this overgrowth for instance, it could be as a result of hormones or suffering from stress, also it may happen because of too much oil in the head scalp and some problems in the immune system.

 Symptoms and Complications

 If the cause of dandruff is seborrheic dermatitis, the symptoms are usually gradual.
-The scalp becomes dry or greasy and itchy.
+The head scalp becomes dry or oily.
 Skin cells turn into yellowish scales when they die.
-A bad case of seborrheic dermatitis can cause symptoms in other parts of the body.
-Yellowish and reddish flakes can be seen on the hairline, in and around the ears, nose and head.
+Seborrheic dermatitis could also have symptoms in different parts of human body.
+The reddish scaling can be shown in different places for example, on the hairline or on the nose and chest, it may also appear around ears.

 Scaling due to psoriasis is seen in the form of silver-colored flakes in the ear, extremities, trunk, palms and soles.